mentalclear/100-days-of-code/r2-log.md

 ### R2D18
 R2Day18 of #100DaysOfCode
 Resumed the challenge after the sickness.
 Refreshing overall JS to get back on track.
 Going through a course: Modern JavaScript for the Impatient.
 Completed Lesson 3. #javascript

 ### R2D19
+R2Day19 of #100DaysOfCode
+Continue refreshing JS to get back on track.
+Going through a course: Modern JavaScript for the Impatient.
+Completed Lesson 4 and 5. #javascript

 ### R2D20

+### R2D21